openmovementproject/openmovement/Docs/ax3/ax3-auxiliary.md

 * A custom solution based on the raw data

-Note that some special cases/constraints allow some values to be calculated without sensor fusion.
+Note that some special cases/constraints allow some values to be calculated from the raw sensor data, without sensor fusion.
 For example:

-There are special cases where the raw data might be suitable, for example:

 * The *roll* angle with respect to ground (perpendicular to gravity) can be calculated from low-frequency accelerometer data using *atan2* of the two axes normally in the ground plane.
 The roll angle becomes undefined as it approaches the gravity vector.